DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 - What is the difference between the overall average score for countries on the IEF and the average score for countries across the four AML indicators?
 - What are top 10 high-risk countries for AML and their lowest scoring AML Indicator?
-- Which top 10 countries have the largest discrepancy between their overall IEF score and their average AML score, their lowest scoring AML indicator?
+- Which top 10 countries that have a high IEF score but below average AML score, and their lowest scoring AML indicator?
 - What regions of the world contain countries who have below Average AML risk and high AML risk?

 # Average Scores